forentfraps/Juggler-crackme/README.md

 cd Juggler-crackme
 .\build.bat
 ```
-### *I suggest you try solving it before you scroll down and see all of the design ideas and spoilers*
+### ⚠️*I suggest you try solving it before you scroll down and see all of the design ideas and spoilers*⚠️

 I update the crackme overtime, adding new functionality.
 All releases from V2 (including the V2) are fully funcitonal.